aiddata/SCI/README.md

 Please note this package is in an early alpha release, and as such has many instabilities, bugs and errors, and is limited in functionality.
-If you encounter issues, do not hesitate to contact the authors.
+If you encounter issues, do not hesitate to contact me (drunfola@aiddata.org).

 #Package and data loading